-The following $9000 in scholarships will be awarded on Sunday, March 15, 2020.
+The following $9000 in scholarships will be awarded on the third Sunday in March.
 Auditions begin promptly at 1:00 p.m.
 Address venue to be confirmed at a later time.
 Entry Deadline is 1st Friday in March

 - 1 - $1,500 Wayne “Zim” Zimmermann Showmanship Award - High School or Pre-High School Students